 Our child care programs are open Monday to Friday throughout the year.
 However, there may be times when we must close due to unforeseen events (weather, power failure, etc.).
 For example, in the event of extreme weather conditions (such as a heavy snowfall), our child care programs will be closed if public transportation cannot operate.
+In addition, the child care centre will follow all directives from Child Care Facilities Licensing, Island Health, and the Ministry of Health related to Pandemic outbreaks.

 In the event of a power outage, our programs may be unable to open or may be required to close early.
-When possible, you will be notified of a potential closure or phoned if we must close earlier than the scheduled closing time.
+When possible, you will be notified of a potential closure or phoned/contacted if we must close earlier than the scheduled closing time.